 - Get a learning manager from the University and a workplace mentor

 - Access our Library resources, including electronic resources which you can accessed from anywhere with a web connection

 - Have access to the University's student support services and community including study support and the Students’ Union

 - Receive feedback from and take part in discussions with lecturers and other students

 You can put the skills you’ll learn on this course to use wherever your public administration career takes you.

 Previous Portsmouth Public Administration students have gone on to take up senior roles in local and central governments, and with United Nations and other non-governmental organisations.

 After you leave the University, you can get help, advice and support for up to 5 years from our Careers and Employability service as you advance in your career.

-On this course, you'll study units worth a total of 180 credits.
-You'll study 2 units in year 1 and 4 units in year 2.
+On this course, you'll study modules worth a total of 180 credits.
+You'll study 2 modules in year 1 and 4 modules in year 2.